Radiologic Technologist & X-Ray Technician Schools

 How to Become a Radiologic Technologist

 Licensure is mandatory in most states.
-(Over two-thirds of states regulate radiologic technologists through licensing laws.)
 And states often require separate licenses for different modalities.
 For instance, you may need a license in general radiography to take x-rays in addition to separate licenses in whatever other specialties you choose to pursue.
 It's a smart idea to contact your state's radiation control licensure office.
 That way, you'll have a clear understanding of the licensing requirements and what you'll need going forward.

 Most of the states with licensing laws require you to pass the appropriate certification exam from the American Registry of Radiologic Technologists (ARRT).
 Other states have their own exams but may also consider your scores on the ARRT exam (if you choose to take it voluntarily) in their licensing decisions.

 Qualified candidates can take the ARRT exam three times within a three-year period.
 If you pass, you become a Registered Technologist (R.T.).
 The ARRT has separate certification programs for various sub-specialties in radiologic technology (e.g., CT, mammography, MRI, etc.).